A Fundamental Human Right

-This year the GRAN community will be working to learn more about the complex issues around hunger and access to food, both at home and in the Global South.
-As our Right to Food Campaign unfolds, GRAN will be recommending concrete actions for food justice.
-Stay tuned.
+This year the GRAN community has been working to learn more about the complex issues around hunger and access to food, both at home and in the Global South.

-Also visit our Learning Events page for upcoming webinars and recordings of past webinars on global hunger and food security.
+- Keep an eye on our Learning Events page for upcoming webinars as well as recordings of past webinars on global hunger and food security.

 - Go to our Take Action page for concrete actions you can take for global food justice.

 - And continue scrolling down this page for our growing library of print and video resources on the Right to Food.